stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

 - If the 3rd member initiates a transaction, only the 4th and 5th members are eligible to provide subsequent signatures.
 - Initiating a transaction by the 4th or 5th member is impossible, as there are insufficient subsequent members to complete the signing process.

-To summarize, while such a multisig setup might suffice for smaller teams, as the number of required signers increases, it becomes increasingly difficult to create a transaction.
+While such a multisig setup might suffice for smaller teams, as the number of required signers increases, it becomes increasingly difficult to create a transaction.
 This SIP aims to remove these limitations.

 # Specification